davidmarciano/messages-app-api/README.md

 The controller recieve a User Model and check if the request is valid and search for existing users in DB.
 The DB rensponse accorddingly with data or with error which return as a response from the server to the client.

+# Running instructions
+Download the project to you computer, install the modules by running 'npm install' or 'yarn' and then 'npm start'.